-- Temporary relocation of tent and borehole (pump) and reinstatement of same - Site preparation (site clearing, excavation and establishing a concrete platform including formwork); - Blockwork - Installation of a pre-fabricated container; - Installation of electrical fittings and cooling system; - Roofing of the structure; - Fixing doors and windows; and
+- Installation of a pre-fabricated container;

+- Installation of electrical fittings and cooling system;

+- Roofing of the structure;

+- Fixing doors and windows;

+- Tiling of the floor;

 - Establishing an apron and concrete drain

 There will be about 10 workers on the site.
 These will include semi-skilled labour (masons, wielding technicians, carpenters, steel benders painters) and unskilled such as labourers.
 Health care workers such as laboratory technicians employed in the hospital will operate the facility.
-Other workers who will be working at the facility include ancillary workers and service providers as well as waste handling and transporters already employed at the hospital.
+Other workers who will be working at the facility include ancillary workers and service providers including waste handling and transporters already employed at the hospital.
+There will be no demolishings on site.